 I really am a fan of the 2012 DC logo.
 Is it a good logo?
 Sure.
 But it’s not the best for DC.
 I love the adaptability of it and how it was designed to work in the superhero universe of DC, integrated within each DC property.
 The 2016 logo, however, is better.
 It also happens to look really great in the opening sequence of DC movies.

-Do you like the DC logo?
-Which version do you like best?
+Do you like the current DC Comics logo?
+Which version of the DC Comics logo do you like best?
 2012?
 2016?
-Or one of their previous logos?
 Let me know in the comments.